-Following the success of its inaugural year, Carnegie Hall Live returns with 12 broadcasts from all three stages of New York’s premier concert hall throughout the 2012–2013 season.
+Carnegie Hall Live returns with 10 broadcasts from New York’s premier concert hall throughout the 2013–2014 season.
 This rich broadcast and digital series, produced by WQXR and Carnegie Hall in collaboration with American Public Media, includes behind-the-scenes videos, interviews with conductors and performers, and photographs of the productions.
 During each live broadcast, WQXR, Carnegie Hall, and digital partner NPR Music hosts live web chats—including Twitter commentary by the broadcast team—from backstage and in the control room.

 Funding for the Carnegie Hall Live broadcast series is provided by The Andrew W. Mellon Foundation.